Air of Authority - A History of RAF Organisation

 This was formed on 1 March 1941 as a Clothing and Barrack Equipment Depot at Nottingham Ice Rink, Stoney Street, Nottingham, and assumed responsibility for clothing and barrack stores from No 16 MU..
 Control was transferred from No 40 Group to No 55 Wing on 1 August 1942 and on 28 May 1943 it moved to 33 Stoney Street, Nottingham, where it was redesignated No 227 MU on 1 December 1943.

-'T' (Temporary) Maintenance Unit
+'T' Maintenance Unit

-This was formed on 15 May 1942 as a Barrack and Clothing Depot at Wakefield.
+This was formed on 15 May 1942 as a civilian manned Barrack and Clothing Depot at Wakefield.
 Control was transferred from No 40 Group to No 55 Wing on 1 August 1942 and it was redesignated No 230 MU on 1 December 1943.

 'Z' (Temporary) Maintenance Unit